-- Easy in construction: The material selected can be used to any difficulty in giving the desired shape.
+- Easy in construction: The material selected can be used in any difficulty in giving the desired shape.

-- Resistance to the growth of weeds: It is be able to resist the growth of weeds and attack of burrowing animals.
+- Resistance to the growth of weeds: It is able to resist the growth of weeds and attack burrowing animals.

-- Durability: It is durable and should provide sufficient resistance against forces such as weathering, chemical attack and wearing.
+- Durability: It is durable and provides sufficient resistance against forces such as weathering, chemical attack, and wearing.

 - Hydraulic efficiency: The surface of the lining material should be smooth for higher hydraulic efficiency.